Welcome...

 Read more…

-Information and discussion on all aspects of British photographic history ranging from news, exhibitions and museum updates, to publications, and jobs.
+Information and discussion on all aspects of British photographic history ranging from news, exhibitions, museums, and people, to publication and jobs.
 BPH is intended to be collaborative so do add your own posts.

 Locations of visitors to this page